tadeubanzato/PersonalMacPrompt/README.md

 ```
 echo $emoji[mouse_face]
 ```
-and see this emoji :mouse:
+> If all is fine you should see this emoji :mouse:

 ### Now lets Personalize it
 At this point you should already see a different prompt and everything should be set with Zsh.